top of page

 Good News, Simple Rhythms, Ordinary Hospitality

-The Emmaus Manual is offered as a pdf here below, the several expansion
+The Emmaus Manual is offered as a pdf here below

 The pdf are free to use.
 And all (or portions) can be easily made to into little books in this way: